-Immediate family of EEA, EFTA and Faroese citizens are however required to obtain a residence permit from The Department of Immigration to be able to legally reside in Iceland.
+Immediate family of EEA, EFTA and Faroese citizens are however required to obtain a residence permit from The Directorate of Immigration to be able to legally reside in Iceland.
 Further information is available on The Directorate of Immigration’s website, here.

-Foreign nationals with unrestricted residency
+Foreign nationals with permanent residency:

-Foreign spouses and cohabiting partners of Icelandic citizens and their children under 18 years of age.
+Foreign spouses and cohabiting partners of Icelandic citizens and their children under 18 years of age:

-With reference to Article 22 of the Foreign Nationals Right to Work Act No. 97/2002, applicants for residence permits as spouses of Icelandic or EEA nationals are exempt from the requirement of a temporary work permit while their applications are being processed by The Directorate of Immigration.
+With reference to Article 22 of The Foreign Nationals Right to Work Act No. 97/2002, applicants for residence permits as spouses of Icelandic or EEA nationals are exempt from the requirement of a temporary work permit while their applications are being processed by The Directorate of Immigration.

-Foreign nationals who have received residence permits on the grounds of international protection
+Foreign nationals who have received residence permits on the grounds of international protection:

-Further information regarding international protection is available here
+Further information regarding international protection is available here.

-Foreign nationals in the private service of foreign state envoys.
+Foreign nationals in the private service of foreign state envoys:

 This applies to foreign nationals who were born with Icelandic citizenship but have since lost it.
 The reason for loss of citizenship is not relevant.